IruomaJennifer/alx-system_engineering-devops/0x00-shell_basics/README.md

    7. 6-firstdirectory - Creates a directory my_first_directory in /tmp/
    8. 7-movethatfile - moves the file 'betty' from /tmp to /tmp/my_first_directory
    9. 8-firstdelete - This deletes file 'betty' in /tmp/my_first_directory
+   10. 9-firstdirdeletion - To delete the directory /tmp/my_first_directory